The Complete Nanny Tax Guide

 1) Determining If You Need to Pay Nanny Taxes

-The IRS defines a household employer as someone who pays an individual $2,100 or more in a calendar year to work in their home.
+The IRS defines a household employer as someone who pays an individual $2,100 or more (in 2020 this increases to $2,200) in a calendar year to work in their home.

 If you’re considered a household employer by the IRS, then you need to pay Social Security and Medicare taxes on your employee.
 Your share is 7.65 percent of their wages.
 Your employee’s share is also 7.65 percent, which you can choose to pay yourself or withhold from their wages.